Bus Priority

 What is a bus lane?

-A bus lane is a part of the street that we have dedicated for buses.
+A bus lane is a part of the street that the City has dedicated to buses.
 To make this clear, we have added things to the street to make it as clear that the lane is dedicated to buses.
 You will see solid white lines to mark the edges of the bus lane, red lane markings in the bus lane, "Bus Only" text markings, and black and white traffic signs that say "Right Lane Bus Only".
+Some bus lanes may also allow bicycles; we have installed lane markings and signs that indicate that.
+At certain locations, motorists can enter a bus lane for a short distance.
+See the question below for more information on how we mark those locations.

 Why create a bus lane?